 While speaking with people is one of the best means of gathering research, there are many other online resources that can be helpful.
 Business Source Premier is a popular business research database, featuring the full text from more than 2,100 journals.
 The database includes: company profiles, country reports, industry reports, market research reports, and SWOT Analyses.

 Looking for industry information?
 Vault is a great resource for getting an overview of an industry.
 Within the online Vault books you can learn the language of the industry: "What does it mean to construct a financial model?"; "What is the trafficking side of the house in an advertising firm?"
 You will also find information about the paths of career progression within an industry, who the major players are, and so much more.

 Jean Heard Library's website has a variety of business periodicals and newspapers many that can be found online!
 These business databases can assist you in finding articles about both the organization you are researching and also its competition.
 A few you may want to start looking at are Annualreports.com, Hoover's, and S&P netadvantage.
 If you need assistance stop by the library and share with a reference librarian what information you are seeking.

 The Versatile PhD is a resource on non-academic careers for graduate students in humanities and social science.
 You can read first-person narratives written by real humanities and social science PhDs and ABDs who have established non-academic careers, describing how they did it and sharing their advice from experience.
 Join a thriving, supportive web-based community where you can dialogue with "Versatile PhDs" in and outside the academy.
-The website is completely confidential.
-No one at any university will know you are using this website unless you tell them.
-Not your advisor, not your peers, nobody.
 NOTE: You will need to register for an account after providing your VUNetID.